Hobinnah/HahnDroneProject/README.md

 # HahnDroneAPP

+### Introduction

+This is a major new technology in the field of transportation: **the drone**.
+The drone has the potential to leapfrog traditional transportation infrastructure.

+Useful drone functions include delivery of small items to not easily accessable locations.

+---

+### App description

+We have a fleet of **drones**.
+A drone is capable of carrying and delivering small loads.
+For our use case **the loads are medications**.

+A **Drone** has:
+- serial number (100 characters max);
+- model (Lightweight, Middleweight, Cruiserweight, Heavyweight);
+- weight limit (500gr max);
+- battery capacity (percentage);
+- state (IDLE, LOADING, LOADED, DELIVERING, DELIVERED, RETURNING).

+Each **Medication** has:
+- name (allowed only letters, numbers, ‘-‘, ‘_’);
+- weight;
+- code (allowed only upper case letters, underscore and numbers);
+- image (picture of the medication case).

 HahnDroneAPI is a .net core 3.1 platform independent web api application that is used in
 1. registering a drome
 2. loading a drone with medication items